dhruv8609/CRUD_API-/README.md

 `api/content/delete/<slug>` | DELETE | DELETE | Delete a lecture
 `api/content/delete/<slug>` | GET | READ | All viewers of a single lecture

+Slug is a short label for something, containing only letters, numbers, underscores or hyphens. get name of all lectures and replace "-" in place of space to get slug value.